Dhruv942/Incubyte-String-calculator-tdd-kata/README.md

-StringCalculator TDD Kata

-StringCalculator is a simple class that performs addition of numbers extracted from a string input.
-It supports custom delimiters and handles negative numbers by throwing an error if any are found.
+String Calculator
+Overview
+The String Calculator is a simple application designed to evaluate arithmetic expressions given as strings.
+It supports basic operations such as addition and can handle different types of delimiters.
+It also includes validation to prevent the use of negative numbers and ignores numbers greater than 1000.

 Features
+Basic functionality: Supports empty strings and single numbers.
+Comma separator: Handles comma-separated values.
+Newline separator: Supports newline-separated values.
-Custom Delimiters: Allows specifying custom delimiters.
+Custom separator: Allows for user-defined delimiters.
-Handles Multiple Delimiters: Supports both commas and newlines as delimiters.
-Negative Number Detection: Throws an error if negative numbers are present.
+Negative number validation: Throws exceptions for negative numbers.
-Ignore Large Numbers: Numbers greater than 1000 are ignored.
+Large number handling: Ignores numbers greater than 1000.

-Test-Driven Development (TDD)
-The StringCalculator class is developed following Test-Driven Development (TDD) principles.

-TDD Workflow
-Write Tests First:

-Begin by writing test cases for the expected functionality before implementing the code.
-Red-Green-Refactor Cycle:

-Red: Write a failing test case that defines a new feature or improvement.
-Green: Implement the minimum code required to make the test pass.
-Refactor: Clean up the code while ensuring that all tests continue to pass.
-Small Iterations:

-Make small, incremental changes and ensure each change is tested thoroughly.
+Installation

+To use the String Calculator, clone this repository and install the necessary dependencies.

+Copy code
+git clone <repository-url>
+cd <repository-directory>
+npm install